Weed Measurements Guide: From Grams to Ounces

 Factors Affecting Visual Size

-• Trim quality: Leaves and stems add weight without visual bulk
+Trim quality also matters, as leaves and stems add weight without visual bulk.

 Remember: Weight determines both value and legality, not appearance.
 A quarter ounce weighs 7 grams regardless of how it looks in the container.